 The group aims to meet twice a term with sessions lead by students and staff on a variety of computing issues.
 Information about sessions that have already happened can be found below.
-For any more information then please contact Hugo Winter .
+For more information please contact Hugo Winter.

 Creating and editing packages in R

 Session lead: Kaylea Haynes

 Being able to create packages in R is a useful skill to have as it makes accessing your regularly used code much easier as well as making it easy to share code with other people.
 In this talk I will present a way that I have found fairly straightforward to make and edit R packages.
 The talk will start with a basic R package which I will then go on to talk about including C code and adding R code to the package once it is made.
 This method is slightly different to what some of the older year groups will have been taught at a previous session on creating R packages and what had been discussed at an earlier STORC session.
 The method I use is the same for both Windows and Linux but for this session I will use Windows for a change to please the Windows users.

 Make is tool for managing dependencies in computer projects.
 When it is used to build a project, it detects which parts need rebuilding, and carries out all the necessary commands to achieve this.
 It is particular useful for C/C++ projects which may have complicated dependency structures and compile commands.

 In this talk we present the basic usage of Make, show how it can be used to build different types of project, such as Latex documents and R packages, and how it can be used to provide project utilities such as automatic package archiving, and directory cleaning.

 Computational requirements for researchers differ greatly from the requirements of standard computer users.
 While software such as Microsoft Word and Excel are invaluable tools for any secretary, the suite of products offered by Windows machines often falls short of the needs of researchers.